China's banks to raise $10 billion in year-end preference share bonanza

 But commentators agreed that dilution was not a long-term concern.

-Last week, Industrial and Commercial Bank of China Ltd (601398.SS), the country’s biggest lender, said it had received bank regulator approval to issue up to 35 billion yuan of offshore preference shares.
+Last week, Industrial and Commercial Bank of China Ltd , the country’s biggest lender, said it had received bank regulator approval to issue up to 35 billion yuan of offshore preference shares. ($1=6.1258 Chinese yuan) (Editing by Pete Sweeney and Clarence Fernandez)